dRuivo/planter-one/readme.md

 # Planter ONE

 A Plant monitoring device based of a [Adafruit ESP32-S3 Reverse TFT Feather](https://www.adafruit.com/product/5691).
+Starting with it's example code.

 Objective is to have one of this devices managing possibly up to 4 plants.